 Preparing for Law School

-For admission to law school, an applicant must complete a bachelor’s degree and take the Law School Admission Test (LSAT).
-No particular course of undergraduate study is recommended, this comports with the views of the American Bar Association (ABA).
-However, the program should be sufficiently rigorous to provide the skills of comprehension and analysis essential in law study.
+For admission to law school, an applicant must complete a bachelor’s degree and, most often, take the Law School Admission Test (LSAT).
+No particular course of undergraduate study is recommended; this comports with the views of the American Bar Association (ABA).
+However, the program should be sufficiently rigorous to provide the skills of comprehension and analysis essential to the study of law.

-Students should submit law school applications the fall semester before entering law school.
+Students should submit law school applications the fall semester one academic year before entering law school.
 For most students, this is fall of the senior year.
-Admission is highly competitive, and law schools examine a number of factors.
-Heavy reliance is placed on the undergraduate grade-point average and score on the Law School Admission Test (LSAT).
-All grades on the transcript, including transfer work, are reported to Law School Admission Council (LSAC) and used by them to calculate their version of the applicant’s cumulative grade point average.
+Admission is competitive, and law schools examine a number of factors.
+The undergraduate grade-point average and score on the Law School Admission Test (LSAT) are particularly important in this process.
+All grades on the transcript, including transfer work, are reported to the Law School Admission Council (LSAC) and used by them to calculate their version of the applicant’s cumulative grade point average.
 The LSAT tests skills in reading comprehension, logical reasoning, and analytical reasoning.
-It is offered 4 times during the academic year: June, September/October, December, and February.
-Most applicants take the June or September/October test to submit applications early.
-The September/October test date sometimes coincides with midterm examinations, so, many students prefer to take the LSAT in June after their junior year.
+It is offered 6 times during the academic year: June, July, September/October, November, January and March.
+Most applicants take the June, July or September/October test to submit applications early in the review process.
+The September/October test date sometimes coincides with midterm examinations, so, many students prefer to take the LSAT in the summer after their junior year.
 Students can register for the LSAT online through the Law School Admission Council.
 Law schools also consider personal statements, letters of recommendation, extracurricular activities, and the rigor of the academic curriculum in determining admission.

 Many academic policy options, such as the Credit/No Credit option and the course-repeat policy, have different consequences for law school applicants.
 For example, LSAC doesn't recognize the course repeat policy, and calculates both grades as part of your cumulative grade point average.
-Consult the Pre-Law advisor before electing such options.
+And although NC isn't factored into your KU gpa, LSAC treats it like an F and calculates that as part of your gpa.
+Therefore, it can be helpful to consult the Pre-Law advisor before electing such options.